kontrerd/money-transfer/README.md

 [http://localhost:9090/application.wadl](http://localhost:9090/application.wadl)

 ## How to test
-To run integration tests clone the project and run:
+To run unit and integration tests clone the project and run:
 ```
-mvn failsafe:integration-test
+mvn clean install
 ```